vannotz/Encrypted-Arch-Dual-Drive/README.md

 sync
 poweroff

-After reboot, you should see a prompt for the encrypted volumes.
+After reboot, you should be prompted for the encrypted volumes.
 Enter your passphrase once, and systemd‑cryptsetup will unlock both the system (LVM root) and media partitions automatically.